KalllN/Investment-Banks-SP-500-Stock-Prediction/README.md

-# S&P 500 Stock Prediction
+# S&P 500 Stock Prediction - Top Investment Firms

 Stock market data can be interesting to analyze and as a further incentive, strong predictive models can have large financial payoff.
 The stock exchange shoulders the responsibility of ensuring price transparency, liquidity, price discovery and fair dealings in such trading activities.
 As almost all major stock markets across the globe now operate electronically, the exchange maintains trading systems that efficiently manage the buy and sell orders from various market participants.
 They perform the price matching function to facilitate trade execution at a price fair to both buyers and sellers.
 The amount of financial data on the web is seemingly endless.